wjakethompson/wjt-quarto/blog/taylor/2022-11-13-taylor-2.0.0/index.markdown

 There were also a number of minor improvements:

 * Additional singles and remixes have been added to `taylor_all_songs`: "Lover (Remix)" with Shawn Mendes; "Carolina" from the *Where the Crawdads Sings* soundtrack; Ed Sheeran's "The Joker and the Queen;" Taylor's cover of Earth, Wind, and Fire's *September*; and "Three Sad Virgins" from Saturday Night Live.
-* This Love (Taylor's Version) has been added as a non-ablum song.
+* "This Love (Taylor's Version)" has been added as a non-ablum song.
 Presumably, this song will eventually move to *1989 (Taylor's Version)*.
 * The album color palettes have been slightly tweaked to better capture the vibe of each album, rather than just pulling colors from the cover.

 See the [changelog](https://taylor.wjakethompson.com/news/index.html) for a complete list of changes.